jigx-com/jigx-docs/docs/Administration/Solutions/Permissions.md

 ## Adding Users

 1. Click on **Add Users** in the top-right of the screen to see a list of users from the organization's global user list.
-[Users](./../Users.md) that don't have access to the solution will not appear in the list.&#x20;
+[Users](./../Users.md) that don't have access to the solution will not appear in the list.
 2. Select the users you want to give access to.
-3. Click** Apply.**
+3. Click **Apply**.

 ## Removing Users